SiriniK/UrinaryDiseaseTracker/README.md

 # UrinaryDiseaseTracker
-Diagnoses urinary conditions based on the colot of the urinie sample Used OpenCV library to detect the color of urine and diaganoses the condition based on the detected color
+Diagnoses urinary conditions based on the color of the urine sample.
+Used OpenCV library to detect the color of urine and diaganoses the condition based on the detected color